astral-sh/uv/docs/pip/compatibility.md

 ## Strictness and spec enforcement

 uv tends to be stricter than `pip`, and will often reject packages that `pip` would install.
-For example, uv omits packages with invalid version specifiers in its metadata, which `pip` similarly plans to exclude in a [future release](https://github.com/pypa/pip/issues/12063).
+For example, uv rejects HTML indexes with invalid URL fragments (see:
+[PEP 503](https://peps.python.org/pep-0503/)), while `pip` will ignore such fragments.

 In some cases, uv implements lenient behavior for popular packages that are known to have specific spec compliance issues.